Desktop appsDesktop apps thatlive on the dock –not in the browser tab.that live onthe dock – notin the browser tab.

 Stack

-reach for first.
+Tools we Tools we reach reach for for first.

 Our default desktop development stack — picked for production, not quick-start templates.